Influence of optical aberrations on the accuracy of an atomic gravimeter: Specific mirror surface

-The mirror surface is decomposed over an increasing number of Zernike polynomials corresponding to the abscissa \cite{ISO_14999} and gravimeter simulations are performed with these decomposed surfaces, both for the least mean squares technique (solid blue squares) and for the scalar product (orange circles) decomposition.
-In addition, approximate results (green crosses) labeled \textit{1D Integral}, are obtained using the coefficients of the scalar product decomposition together with the integral \eqref{eq1:WFPropagation} and the propagation approximation outlined in the \textbf{\nameref{Appendix}}.
+The mirror surface is decomposed over an increasing number of Zernike polynomials, including polynomials without rotational invariance, corresponding to the abscissa of Figure~\ref{Fig3:DecompositionSN1_11mm} \cite{ISO_14999} and gravimeter simulations are performed with these decomposed surfaces, both for the least mean squares technique (solid blue squares) and for the scalar product (orange circles) decomposition.
+In addition, approximate results (green crosses) labeled \textit{1D Integral}, are obtained using the coefficients of the scalar product decomposition together with the integral \eqref{eq1:WFPropagation} and the propagation approximation up to second order outlined in the \textbf{\nameref{Appendix}}.
 The simulations resulting from the decomposition show several $\mu$Gal of difference with the one based on the raw data at low decomposition order and converge to $\Delta g^{\text{Raw}}_{\text{prop}}$ when considering sufficiently high-order Zernike polynomials, with the exception of the values resulting from the approximations for propagation and 1D integral, which converge to a difference of $-0.794(5)$~$\mu$Gal.
+The simulations were performed to include all Zernike polynomials with an index less than $2499$, that of $Z_{98}^{0}$, in accordance with ISO-14999 numbering \cite{ISO_14999}.
+With the mirror surface defined on a disk with radius $R=11$~mm, aberrations up to the characteristic variation length $\frac{R}{99} \approx 110\ \mu$m, of order of the $77\ \mu$m resolution of the raw data, are represented.
+As shown in Figure~\ref{Fig3a:DecompositionSN1_11mm}, this order is large enough to ensure convergence of the gravity bias.
 The difference between the results of the two decomposition methods: \textit{LSQR} and the scalar product, is highlighted at the bottom of Figure~\ref{Fig3a:DecompositionSN1_11mm} and reaches the $\mu$Gal level for low-order decomposition.
 Eventually, the simulations were run a second time with the addition of the aberrations to the ideally propagated beam, with the raw data and both decomposition methods, the difference with the previous results that take propagation into account is shown in Figure~\ref{Fig3b:DecompositionSN1_11mm}.
-For both methods there is initially no significant difference for decomposition on low-order Zernike polynomials, though the differences converge to that obtained with the use of the raw data: $-0.274(7)$~$\mu$Gal.
+For both methods there is initially no significant difference for decomposition on low-order Zernike polynomials, which corresponds to the case $n \ll \sqrt{\frac{2kR^2}{\Delta z_{1,\text{mir}}}}$ as pointed out in \eqref{eq1:ApproxPropagation}, though the differences converge to that obtained with the use of the raw data: $-0.274(7)$~$\mu$Gal.
+This implies that, as in the case of the propagation of aberrations, simulations with the addition of the aberrations converge to the value obtained with the raw data when increasing the family of Zernike polynomials used to represent the mirror surface.
+Simulations with the mirror surface~2 in Figure~\ref{Fig2b:SurfaceMirror2} were carried out and exhibited similar convergence behaviour up to the gravity bias of $-2.836(4)\ \mu$Gal calculated with the raw data.